anantakrroy/ModernWebDevelopment/part5/bloglist-frontend/README.md

+# Bloglist frontend

+This app builds the frontend for the app whose backend was developed in Part 4 .

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.